idptools/parrot/docs/usage/parrot-optimize.rst

 	$ parrot-optimize data_file output_network <flags>

 Where `data_file` specifies the path to the whitespace-separated datafile and `output_network` is the path to where the final trained network will be saved on disk.
-Of note, the output images from this script will be saved to the same directory as `output_network`.
+Note, the output images from this script will be saved to the same directory as `output_network`.

 **Required flags:**